 Please read below for more information about red-flags and warning signs that your child may be thinking about hurting themselves or suicide.
 You are always welcome to call Daybreak at 901-753-4300 for either an evaluation or guidance on how to access help for your child.

 Do You Suspect Your Child is Thinking About Waiting to Die?

 Has your child said to you that they want to die?
 Don’t want to be here anymore?
 Wish they were dead?
 Wish they had never been born?
 Don’t want to be a burden/bother anymore?
 Have they said any of these things to a friend or someone at school?
 Do they talk about how people would be better of without them?
 If someone (say the parent of your child’s friend) tells you your child has mentioned wanting to die, treat is as seriously as if you had heard it yourself.

 Be aware that kids will also text, snapchat, tweet or otherwise use social media or electronics to share that they are thinking about suicide.

 Parents have several options if you suspect your child is contemplating suicide.
-You can call you child’s outpatient therapist, if they have one.
+You can call your child’s outpatient therapist if they have one.
 You can transport your child to your closest emergency room for a crisis evaluation.
 You can transport your child to a psychiatric hospital for an evaluation for treatment.
-You also have the option to call Daybreak, we are happy to provide a no cost assessment to help you determine if your child can be safely treated on a lower level of care (such as Daybreak, outpatient therapy or other outpatient program) or if you need to take your child to a hospital to be evaluated for inpatient treatment.
+You also have the option to call Daybreak, we are happy to provide a no-cost assessment to help you determine if your child can be safely treated on a lower level of care (such as Daybreak, outpatient therapy, or another outpatient program) or if you need to take your child to a hospital to be evaluated for inpatient treatment.

 Sometimes kids are showing us they are thinking about wanting to die, and they haven’t said a word.